 * Working with businesses, urban planners, and city officials to raise awareness about and address health risks from building materials such as asbestos or industrial waste.

 Excellence in Environmental Education: Guidelines for Learning (Pre K-12) identifies four strands for environmental literacy:

 2. Acquiring knowledge of environmental processes and human systems,

 3. Developing skills for understanding and addressing environmental issues, and

 4. Practicing personal and civic responsibility for environmental decisions.

 Knowing what knowledge and skills we want our program participants to walk away with will help us craft more effective lessons and programs.
-To that end, many states are now creating Environmental Literacy Plans (EPL) to use in K-12 frameworks for classroom teachers, and some ELPs also include informal education guidelines.
+To that end, many states are now creating Environmental Literacy Plans (ELP) to use in K-12 frameworks for classroom teachers, and some ELPs also include informal education guidelines.